 1. You’re willing to invest in yourself.

-don’t know how to be a good advocate for yourself or your vision
+2. You don’t know how to be a good advocate for yourself or your vision as an artist.

 3. You aren’t quite sure who you are as a brand or an artist, and you need somebody to teach you how (and support your efforts) to take actionable steps to get there.

 Music managers are profit-focused and use data-driven tactics to improve your numbers.
 Music coaches are security- and strength-focused and use skill-building tactics to help you become more established as a musician and brand.
 Those tactics include exploring in-industry jobs and gig opportunities, learning about live performances and other direct-networking practices, finding vocal and instrumental coaches, developing better social media marketing and streaming practices, preparing for auditions/interviews/first-impressions, designing a productive daily creative habit, etc .
 They can do many of the same things that a traditional day-to-day manager might do, without a label deal or royalty contract.

 4. You’ve come up against something in your career that you’re unsure how to navigate.